hard · Enhanced ACT science

 Based on the data, which statement best describes the effect of the predator on the rabbit population's growth pattern?

-1. Without a predator, growth levels off; with a predator, growth stays exponential
+1. Without a predator, growth levels off after year 3; with a predator, growth remains exponential through year 5

 2. Without a predator, growth is roughly exponential; with a predator, it levels off then dips